 The bastion of Santa Croce

 The next underground we explored was the bastion of Santa Croce.
 The bastion of Santa Croce is dedicated to the Holy Face, the venerated wooden crucifix hosted in the cathedral of San Martino that is also one of the patrons of Lucca.
-On the outside, the bastion is wide, very green and bright, and give some nice panoramic glimpses of the towers and roofs of the town.
+On the outside, the bastion is wide, very green, and bright, and gives some nice panoramic glimpses of the towers and roofs of the town.
 It is well preserved and we can still see the ruins of the medieval walls and the old soldier barrack.

 The Bastion of San Martino

-On the way to the Bastion of San Martino, taking a little shortcut, we passed in front of the wonderful Italian gardens of Palazzo Pfanner, and to the church of San Frediano where we discovered it has an unusual façade oriented to Jerusalem (while most of the church has the altar pointed towards the west).
+The last stop of the tour of the walls of Lucca and its underground was the Bastion of San Martino along the northern side of the fortification.
+On the way to the Bastion, we took a little shortcut passing in front of the wonderful Italian gardens of Palazzo Pfanner, and to the church of San Frediano.
+The uniqueness of this church is that the façade has an unusual orientation to Jerusalem, while most of the church has the altar pointed toward the west.

-The two hours tour ended up in San Martino that passed very quickly.
-You can walk most of this itinerary of the walls of Lucca by yourself, but if you wish to enrich your experience with interesting information and anecdotes about the history of the town, as I personally do, I highly recommend you to join this special underground tour by created by the authorized tourist guides of TurisLucca.
+The tour ended up in San Martino after two hours that passed very quickly.
+You can walk most of this itinerary of the walls of Lucca by yourself.
+But if you wish to enrich your experience with interesting information and anecdotes about the history of the town, as I personally do, I highly recommend you to join this special tour of the underground with one of the TurisLucca authorized tourist guides.